Manasie Akpaliapik

-Akpaliapik was born in Baffin Island and lived with his family in Arctic Bay from 1967.
-He was sent to school in Iqaluit but never graduated.
-Instead, he got married and returned to Arctic Bay.
-His wife and two children were killed in a fire in 1980, after which Akpaliapik moved to Montreal and subsequently to Toronto.
+Akpaliapik married a woman named Noodloo and returned to Arctic Bay with his family.
+His wife and their two children were killed in a fire in 1980, after which Akpaliapik moved to Montreal and subsequently to Toronto.

 Work

 Akpaliapik sculpts with bone, ivory, and stone.
 His sculptures typically have human or animal forms and are closely connected with traditional beliefs.
-He learned carving from his family and started to carve professionally after 1980.
-In 1989, he received a government grant to study certain aspects of Inuit culture.
-He also delivers workshops about Inuit art.
+He began to carve professionally after 1980.